 Once you decide on a province where you would like to work, as a next step, you can start looking at specific cities that might offer more opportunities to find a job in your desired role.
 For this, Canada’s Job Bank website is an excellent resource.

 On the Prospects page, when you click on a specific province, it will provide a further split by region.
-For instance, you can view the opportunities for a User experience designer in Toronto on the same site.
+For instance, you can view the opportunities for a Graphic designer in Toronto on the same site.

 How to identify education and skills that may be required for your role